tsukada-ascade/spark-structed-streaming-poc/README.md

 # Spark-structed-streaming-poc

-This is a repro program for [issue#9638](https://github.com/open-telemetry/opentelemetry-java-instrumentation/issues/9638).
+This is a small system for reproducing [issue#9638](https://github.com/open-telemetry/opentelemetry-java-instrumentation/issues/9638).
+Spark structed streaming part is written by Scala.

 ## Summary